swfiua/80days/posts/red-and-white-v-blue-and-white.rst

 I come from Sheffield, UK, a city divided between the blue and white of the Owls and the red and white of the Mighty Blades.
-I follow the Blades, so it was natural for me to be cheering for Bailley's Bay.
+I follow the Blades, so it was natural for me to be cheering for Bailey's Bay.

 We had a slow start to the day and it was a long (for Bermuda) ride on the moped to St David's, so we didn't get to the ground until just